George M. Michaels

 George M. Michaels (September 15, 1910 – December 3, 1992) was an American Democratic Party politician from New York, who served in the New York State Assembly from 1961 to 1966 and 1969 to 1970, where he was best known for his changed vote that played a pivotal role in the passage of an expanded abortion rights law in New York State.

+Michaels is the subject of the award-winning short documentary Deciding Vote, which premiered on The New Yorker.